-If you continue to have pain after more than a week or so you should see your dentist as soon as possible or if you purchased from a direct night guard lab online you should contact them.
+If you continue to have pain after more than a week of getting your new night guard, you should see your dentist as soon as possible.
+If you purchased from a direct night guard lab online, you should contact them for a solution.
 A reputable dental night guard lab will work with you to get a great fitting (and pain free) dental night guard.

 Is your night guard causing irritation on the tongue or gums?

 It could have a little rough spots or edges and simply needs to be polished.
 This can be resolved easily by a dental professional.

 What are the symptoms of an ill-fitting night guard?

 Pain is just one possible symptom of an ill-fitting night guard.
 You may experience one or more of the following symptoms: